mittalavi/VeersaHackathon/README.md

 ## What's next for shrink4shrink:
-- Adding Support for MultiLingual Transcription & Notes Generation.
-- Expanding scope of platform to Other fields for Doctors & healthcare.
-- A support for Chat system ,Grievance Service.
+-  Going to add IBM speech to text and summarizer API, platform will generate real time summary of session and present it to doctor ,which he/she will use to give advice to patient
-- An android and IOS supported Applicatio
+- An android and IOS supported Application

 <!-- ROADMAP -->